 On November 13, 2014, a three-judge panel of the Seventh Circuit Court of Appeals ruled the plaintiffs lacked standing to challenge the exemption.

-The Freedom From Religion Foundation (FFRF), along with 19 other plaintiffs is suing the U.S. Treasury for stamping "In God We Trust" on currency.
-Honorary FFRF board member, Mike Newdow, is acting as legal counsel in the suit, which was filed in the U.S. District Court for the Southern District of New York on February 1, 2013.
+The Freedom From Religion Foundation (FFRF), along with 19 other plaintiffs sued the U.S. Treasury for stamping "In God We Trust" on currency.
+Honorary FFRF board member, Mike Newdow, acted as legal counsel in the suit, which was filed in the U.S. District Court for the Southern District of New York on February 1, 2013.

 IGWT was first added to coins during the Civil War and then to all currency in the 1950s.
 Plaintiffs allege that the religious verbiage is proselytizing, discriminatory and a per se establishment of monotheism in violation of the Establishment Clause.

 The Freedom From Religion Foundation sued a Rhode Island florist in Superior Court in Providence for refusing to deliver FFRF's order of a dozen red roses to Cranston teen Jessica Ahlquist after she won a court case in January 2012.
 FFRF alleges Marina Plowman, owner-operator of Twins Florist in Cranston, denied FFRF "full and equal access to public accommodations by refusing to fulfill a flower order on the basis of religion (non-belief), in violation of Rhode Island General Laws."
 FFRF filed a previous complaint in January 2012 with the state Commission for Human Rights.
 A preliminary investigating commissioner determined in October that "probable cause" existed to believe that Plowman violated state law.
 The parties could have engaged in more conciliation with the commission, but the defendant chose to move the matter to Superior Court.
 FFRF has asked for a jury trial.